dimiro1/health/README.md

-This is forking version, I change on url check from HEAD into GET request if you need original version please check https://github.com/dimiro1/health
+This is forking version, I change on url check from HEAD into GET request.
+If you need original version please check https://github.com/dimiro1/health

 # Go Health Check